 If you find yourself in a situation where you can’t afford child support payments, you definitely are not alone.

-During its last annual report to Congress (in 2017) the Office of Child Support Enforcement reported that 11 million cases are in arrears with a cumulative total of nearly $118.1 billion owed.
+During its last annual report to Congress in 2019, the Office of Child Support Enforcement reported that 10.7 million cases are in arrears with a cumulative total of nearly $118.1 billion owed.
 That’s over 600,000 fewer cases than in 2014, and it marked the fifth consecutive year the number of cases declined.
 However, the amount owed increased by $1.7 billion during that span.

 Not all the cases in arrears and billions of dollars owed are because of “deadbeat dads,” the popular name given those who have the resources, but choose to ignore court orders to pay child support.

 Many child support problems are the result of parents falling behind because of circumstances beyond their control such as a lost job, medical emergency or just not enough income to handle the financial load every month.

 In cases like these, it may seem logical to reach out to the co-parent and make an informal agreement to resolve the problem, until the circumstances change, but that would be the WRONG step to take!
 Child support payments are court-ordered for a reason and any adjustments should be made only with the agreement of the courts.

 Judges weigh income, age and earning capacity in determining how much child support to award.
 If there is a significant change in any of those categories, judges are the ones responsible for re-setting monthly child payments.

 What Are the Consequences of Not Paying Child Support?